kmzhao18/MERIT/README.md

 ## Notes

-We are currently compiling a set of helper functions to assist with compiling differential expression matrices (fold change and p-value)
+We are currently compiling a set of helper functions to assist with:
+- compiling differential expression matrices (fold change and p-value)
+- webcrawling motifs and TFBS from PlantPan
+- binding to promoter regions ....

 Installation of devtools dependencies under Ubuntu (prior to installing devtools):